Lee County Young Leaders

 Anna Hovey, Ex-Officio - Auburn Chamber of Commerce

-If you would like more information on Opelika Chamber's committees & councils, contact
+If you would like more information on the Opelika Chamber's leadership programs, contact

-Mackenzie Poole, Director of Leadership & Events at mackenzie@opelikachamber.com.
+Mackenzie Poole, Vice President of the chamber, at mackenzie@opelikachamber.com.